DataExplorerZ/Legal-Citation-Extractor/README.md

 You can use screen, tmux, or a WSGI server (like gunicorn) for production

 ✍️ Author
-Zeeshan – AI Developer & Citation Model Trainer
+Faizan – AI Developer & Citation Model Trainer
 For deployment help, contact via [Upwork/Freelance]